-4.6 BRIEF LESSON SUMMARY
+4.7 BRIEF LESSON SUMMARY

-The brief lesson summary gives you a synopsis of what is contained in the lesson, its activities and teaching methodologies.
-You can see, at a glance, what the SLP deals with and what the main aim of that lesson is.
+The brief lesson summary gives you a synopsis of what is contained in the lesson, its activities and teaching methods.
+It provides description of what the SLP deals with, and the main aims of that lesson.
+Brief summaries of each SLP for each grade are provided in a table at the end of this section.
+This will give you a snap shot of the content for each lesson.
+See Appendix 2: Brief Lesson Summaries.

-4.7 KEY POINTS
+4.8 KEY POINTS

-The key points give a summary of what the main points in the lesson are, the core knowledge that is being targeted and emphasises what is essential to the SLP.
+The key points give a summary of the main points in the lesson and the core knowledge being targeted, and emphasise what is essential to the SLP.